alex-spataru/HP-Spectre-4101dx-Hackintosh/README.md

 Read the entire README before you start.
 This project is still in alpha/beta stage.
 Proceed at your own risk, and feel free to report issues and contribute to this guide :)

-Should you find an error or improve anything — whether in the config or in the documentation — please consider opening an issue or pull request.

 If you find this bootloader configuration useful, consider giving it a star to make it more visible.

 ### For quick post installation, run this in Terminal: